OxynDev/HypeUi/README.md

 - Easy-to-use syntax for creating web-based UIs with native Python code.
 - React and NextUI integration for enhanced, component-based design.
-- Real-time updates with `on_update` functions, allowing dynamic interaction handling.

 ## Goals